StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/README.md

         ;;
 ```

-You have two options to replace the above with.
+You have a few options to replace the above with.

-**Option #1** This option below if you have equal upload and download from your ISP

-If you don't know which one to pick this one is a safe bet.
+**Option #1a** This is a standard option if you're only using the 2.5gbps ports: eth1 (LAN) and eth2 (WAN)
 ```
+friendlyelec,nanopi-r6s)
 	set_interface_core 1 "eth0"
 	echo 2 > /sys/class/net/eth0/queues/rx-0/rps_cpus
 	echo 2 > /sys/class/net/eth0/queues/tx-0/xps_cpus
 	set_interface_core 4 "eth1-0"